2019-2020 Board Meetings

 The School Board on Aug.
 22, 2019, honored the Ray-Pec Technology Department for winning the first ever MOTechTalk Technology Department Excellence Award.

 The award was announced in July at the MOTechTalk conference in Osage Beach, Mo.
-The two-day conference for school technology personnel covered a variety of topics including networking, servers, technology security, and best practices.
+The conference for school technology personnel covered topics including networking, servers, security, and best practices.

 Board Member Kim York, at left, is pictured with Department Director Ryan Gooding and Network Administrator Norma Mann.

-The Ray-Pec Technology Department also includes Jason Smither, network administrator; Jarod Kientz, database administrator; Shelley Presley, technician/help desk; Jennifer Landis, technician; Dan Fisher, technician; and Jonathan Stacy, technician.
-The Technology Department provides our students and staff with convenient access to information and services including many systems that are "behind the scenes."
+The Technology Department also includes Jason Smither, network administrator; Jarod Kientz, database administrator; Shelley Presley, technician/help desk; Jennifer Landis, technician; Dan Fisher, technician; and Jonathan Stacy, technician.

 Board honors Ella Schnake